r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/README.md

 # Convolutional Neural Networks for Visual Recognition

-This is the overview of implementations for [**CS231n : Convolutional Neural Networks for Visual Recognition**](http://cs231n.stanford.edu/2019/) by Stanford University.
+This is an overview of implementations for [**CS231n : Convolutional Neural Networks for Visual Recognition**](http://cs231n.stanford.edu/2019/) by Stanford University.

 ## Resources